hydpy-dev/hydpy/hydpy/docs/HydPy-L.rst

 ================

-HydPy implements a close emulation of the central routines of the LARSIM model, which is applied by many forcasting centres in Germany and some neighbouring countries.
+HydPy implements a close emulation of the central routines of the LARSIM model, which is applied by many forecasting centres in Germany and some neighbouring countries.
 The version 1 application models of HydPy-L agree very well with a LARSIM configuration called LARSIM-ME (Middle Europe), being used by the German Federal Institute of Germany (BfG) for calculating